KB2001.002

 Background

-The W32Time service may be set to one of three modes:
+The W32Time service may be set to one of five modes:

-1. NT5DS -- use the Win2K method of locating a server, and use the NetRemoteTOD protocol for time
+2. NT5DS -- use the Active Directory method of locating a server, and use either the NetRemoteTOD protocol (older) or the Windows-authenticated NTP protocol

-2. NTP -- use the servers you specify, and use the SNTP protocol
+3. NTP -- use the servers you specify, and use the SNTP/NTP protocol

-3. NoSync -- run, but don't check or set the time
+5. NoSync -- run and answer queries, but don't check or set the time

+This presents challenges for running a replacement time service such as Domain Time.
 If two time services are each trying to manage the clock, a "tug of war" may occur, with one service setting the time, then the other correcting the change, which triggers the first to correct again, and so forth in an annoying and unproductive loop.
 Aside from wasting CPU time and network bandwidth, the accuracy of the clock will suffer, sometimes dramatically.
+Also, only one service may own a particular network port on any IP address, so two time services set to answer the same protocol (such as NTP) will contend for the port, with whichever service starts first usually being able to bind and the other service fails.

 Solution